 You need a pause.
 Enjoy it.

-Silent is the think tank of the soul.
+Silence is the think tank of the soul.
 Boredom, like silence, is not just the absence of noise — it invites the presence of focus.
 Noise keeps you busy.
 Remove distractions and start listening.
 What is boredom trying to tell you?

 Boredom feeds creativity.